South Carolina GOP asks Supreme Court to reinstate mail-in ballot witness requirement

 The legal battle over the mechanics of absentee mail-in voting in South Carolina is one of two voting cases Republicans have appealed to the Supreme Court in the weeks before the Nov.
 3 contest.
 Earlier this week, Pennsylvania’s Republican legislative leaders asked the justices to block a decision to count ballots received by mail up to three days after Election Day.

-South Carolina lawmakers told the Supreme Court that the legislature took steps to expand absentee voting because of covid-19, but intentionally did not suspend the witness requirement “deeming it an important tool for deterring fraud and promoting confidence in this unprecedented election.”
+South Carolina lawmakers told the Supreme Court that the legislature took steps to expand absentee voting because of the pandemic but intentionally did not suspend the witness requirement, “deeming it an important tool for deterring fraud and promoting confidence in this unprecedented election.”

 More than 150,000 absentee ballots have already been mailed out, according to the request filed with Chief Justice John G. Roberts Jr., who oversees the Richmond-based 4th Circuit.